 - An unexpected restart occurs as soon as Windows PE loads

-In this blog post, I explain what the error is, how you can identify it, and lastly how to solve the error.
+This blog post explains the fatal error 80072ee7, how you can identify it, and how to solve it.

 Once you have enabled F8 support on your boot image, start up the installation again and press F8 before the computer restarts and open the following file using CMTrace: